oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/review-ocw-env/review-ocw-env.md

    ![navigage oci console](./images/navigateocimenu.png " ")

-2. Select the assigned **Compartment** then Navigate to the **VM Cluster Details** page of the VM Cluster that contains the virtual machine that you are interested in.
+2. Select the assigned **Compartment**, then Navigate to the **VM Cluster Details** page of the VM Cluster that contains the virtual machine you are interested in.

     The VM Cluster Details page displays information about the selected VM cluster.

 3. In the **Resources** list, click **Virtual Machines**.

     The list of virtual machines displays.
-For each virtual machine in the VM cluster, the **name**, **state**, and **client IP address** are displayed.
+The **name**, **state**, and **client IP address** are displayed for each virtual machine in the VM cluster.

-4. In the Virtual Machines list, find the virtual machine that you are interested in and check its state.
+4. Find the virtual machine you want in the Virtual Machines list and check its state.

-    The color of the icon and the associated text it indicates its status.
+    The color of the icon and the associated text indicate its status.

       * **Available**: Green icon.
 The node is operational.
       * **Starting**: Yellow icon.
 The node is starting because of a start or reboot action in the Console or API.